On this page:

 Let us write a simple script to see how this works.

-Body mass index is calculated from height and weight: weight in kg divided by the square of height in m.
+The body mass index is calculated from a person's height and weight: weight in kg divided by the square of height in m.

 With the variables $kg and $cm for weight and height we have to divide the height by 100 to convert it to m -- the formula (in RPN) then is $kg $cm 100 / SQ /